 In addition to the landscapes, the highlights of Route 1 are the city of Echternach - the cultural and tourist center of the region with the famous Sankt Willibrord basilica and the historic old town - the pilgrimage chapel Girsterklaus with its old, picturesque cemetery and the Echternach lake with its numerous leisure activities and refreshment stops.

 From Echternach you can start the hike towards Rosport and the lower Sûre.
 It's also possible to start from Rosport, Moersdorf, Mompach or Herborn.

 You walk along the river Sûre which makes the border with Germany.
 Take onto your right to walk into the woods behind Echternach.
 Route 1 leads you next to impressive rock formations to reach the locality of Steinheim.
-You pass through wonderful meadows, have nice views onto the valley before getting to Rosport, where the Mullerthal Trail is passing next to the Tudor Castle.
+You pass through wonderful meadows, have nice views onto the valley before getting to Rosport, where the Mullerthal Trail is passing next to the Tudor museum.
 You can stop for a break in Steinheim and in Rosport.

 You then continue towards Moersdorf.
 On this part you will encounter a real cultural jewel which is Girsterklaus, a very old and tiny pilgrimage chapel which offers a beautiful view on the surrounding meadows and on the Sûre valley.

 You then walk down again to the valley towards the locality of Hinkel, where "Kulturhaff Millermoler" a bed and breakfast, also selling regional products, welcomes you for a rest.
 The Mullerthal Trail continues towards Born and Moersdorf while passing through the forests.
 You can stop for a break in Born or Moersdorf.